 - In respect of the land, there are different types of interest which can be transferred to the buyer.
 “Interest” refers to what the buyer will obtain, and the type of interest will determine what rights and restrictions will apply to the buyer.

 - Whilst there are various types of interest, the two which are most commonly dealt with are “Freehold” and “Leasehold”.

 - Where, upon completion, the buyer obtains the Freehold interest, they will effectively own the property and the land on which it is situated.
 Conversely, a Leasehold interest is transferred where the owner of the Freehold retains the interest in the land and only the property is transferred to the buyer.

-- In this instance the buyer becomes a tenant, as the owner of the freehold (“Freeholder”) has become a landlord by granting a temporary right to occupy to the buyer.
-This relationship is formalised in the form of the lease, a contract which sets out the terms agreed by both parties.
+- In this instance, the buyer becomes a tenant, as the owner of the freehold (“Freeholder”) has become a landlord by granting a temporary right to occupy to the buyer.
+This relationship is formalised in the form of the lease, a contract that sets out the terms agreed by both parties.

 The Ground Rent Scandal